-- This is a replacement system, not a 1:1 copy of the stock material (if you want this you will need to address Zundapp).
-We use the main components also in other similar systems as only multi use material enables us to offer a resonable price, especially on such rather complex constructions.

-- The housing is made of aluminium, hence alucoloured.
+- This is a replacement system, not a 1:1 copy of the stock material (if you want this you will need to address Zündapp).
+We use the main components also in other similar systems as only multi use material enables us to offer a resonable price, especially on such rather complex constructions. - The housing is made of aluminium, hence alucoloured.
 The seat area for the (not delivered) front cover is different.
-See dimensions here.
-Fastening holes for the cover are M5 and are horicontally spaced by 76 mm.
-There are spacer studs for the cover.
-Should your cover demand differently spaced fastening holes/threading, please inform at time of order.
-The wire exits the tower at rear.

-- The system can not be used in KS750, even though the stock systems may be same.
-Our systems differ in one critical dimension.
+Fastening holes for the cover are (from oct 18th on) M5 and are horicontally spaced by 76 mm and there are 15 mm long spacer bolts for the cover.
+The wire exits the tower at rear. - Please note that this system can not be used in other Zündapp (K/KS 500/600/601) or BMW R75WH as it differs in one critical dimension, even as the stock systems are reportedly interchangable.